 Extreme skiing is a dangerous pursuit, but if you take the necessary precautions, know your own limits, and prepare yourself to the best of your abilities for the eye-popping feat you want to pull off on skis, you can have an extreme skiing adventure that's minimal on danger but big on adrenaline.

 Want more extreme sports articles?
-Try the links on the next page.
+Try the links below.

 - ABC of Skiing.
 "Skiing Disciplines: Extreme Skiing."
 (Dec.
 3, 2009)http://www.abc-of-skiing.com/info/extreme-skiing.asp

 - Dean, Josh.
 "Extreme skiing through the recession."
 CNN.
 May 22, 2009.http://money.cnn.com/2009/05/20/smallbusiness/epicquest.fsb/index.htm